What happens during the consultation?

 We ask that at least one parent or guardian remain present throughout the consultation.
 Your involvement helps us better understand your child and ensures you feel confident using the strategies we discuss.

-Will volunteers be helping during the session?
+Will volunteers or students be helping during the session?

 Can I bring my other children?